jbaraga/BasicGames/Play/GameNotes.md

 #### [Bowling](Bowling.swift)

 - Strike not possible?
 Additional testing needed
-- Scoring issues: scoring of spares and strikes does not appear to follow bowling rules, and potential bugs in scoring, improper indexing of score by player; scoring not shown in sample run
+- Scoring issues: scoring of spares and strikes does not appear to follow bowling rules, and potential bugs in scoring
+- Bug fixed - improper indexing of score by player; scoring not shown in sample run to confirm

 #### [Boxing](Boxing.swift)